 What were they thinking?
 This is the most frustrating room in the entire game!!

-These rooms not only offer access to later stages but are also handy for replenishing energy.
+These rooms offer access to later stages and are also handy for replenishing energy.

 The CryptO'pinion?

 This game is all about being sneaky and I love that aspect.
-Getting around is interesting and enjoyable but the real challenge comes from your own careful exploration as a saboteur.
-Laying in hiding, waiting, knowing when to stun enemies to avoid contact in order to make a safe pass.
+Getting around is interesting and enjoyable but the real challenge comes from careful exploration as a saboteur.
+Lying in hiding, waiting, and waiting for when to stun enemies to avoid contact to make a safe pass.
 It's invigorating and makes this a game I wholeheartedly recommend.

-However, there are some rooms that are terrible in design and frustrated me no end: the sewer regions!
-This is actually a tiny part of the entire game but it took me ages to beat and I didn't enjoy a single second of it.
+However, some rooms are terrible in design and frustrated me no end: the sewer regions!
+Thankfully, that is a small selection of rooms from the entire game but it took me ages to beat and I didn't enjoy a single second of it.
 In fact, it's not overly challenging, it's badly designed with too many environmental hazards, enemies and stupid switches.

 So, the game ain't perfect but what is?
 Well, there's much to like and I feel positive about the perfect controls, interesting environments, and stunning animations.
-However, it's being a sneaky saboteur who silently and tactically explores each location.
-That is something I find exciting especially as I can't think of another Atari ST game quite like this.
+We're not really Spidey but rather a sneaky saboteur who silently and tactically explores each location.
+I find that thrilling, especially as I can't think of another Atari ST game quite like this.

-Scroll down a little more to view the completed map (click the image).
+Scroll down for the map (click the image).

 There are many more maps for ST games right here!